BohanX/COVID19/README.md

 ### This is NOT official projection.
 ### This notebook can be used for other provinces or countries by changing names in the code.

-## Summary:
-### 1. The number of death in US started to show decreasing trend.
-### 2.Within Canada, the death rate is slowing down in all regions and daily increase is below 15%.
-### 3. In summary, the death rate is likely to continue to drop in Canada and US.

 ![](Death_cases.png)